+For example… HR Directors in London, Virtual PA’s in Bath or Business Owners in Birmingham.
 As your connections grow this opens the doors to more second-degree connections.
-You can have 30,000 connections on LinkedIn so there is usually plenty of room for more.
+You can have 30,000 connections on LinkedIn so there is usually plenty of room for growth.

-This combination of growing your connections and showing up on a regular basis is a great recipe for success.
+This combination of growing your connections and showing up regularly is a great recipe for success.

-So, if all of the above is true, should you just ditch your LinkedIn Page all together?
+So, if all of the above is true, should you just ditch your LinkedIn Page altogether?

 Well, it really depends on the size of your business and how many employees you have.
 For, example large corporate organisations are likely to have high followings and potentially have brand standards to follow therefore a company page is perfect for them.

-LinkedIn will allow your employees to tag you in as their employer.
-They should also be encouraged to copy the messages that are put out on the company page on to their personal profiles.
+LinkedIn will allow your employees to tag you as their employer.
+They should also be encouraged to copy the messages that are put out on the company page onto their personal profiles.
 You may even want to invest in some training on LinkedIn and set business standards.

-Then head over to your LinkedIn personal profile and invest some real time here.
+Then head over to your LinkedIn personal profile and invest some real-time here.
 Spend 10 minutes a day.
 Posting to your profile, adding new connections and commenting on posts.
-Think of it like networking.
+Think of it as networking.
 Be helpful and BE YOU!